 Conferences

 Estelle regularly speaks at conferences and seminars.
-This year she co-presented on Climate Change Litigation at Cornerstone’s Annual Planning Day, addressed the APPG on Energy Costs on Assessing COP26 Outcomes and presented a webinar on Planning and Human Rights for MHCLG.
-In 2020 Estelle spoke on Environment and the Rule of Law on 26 June 2020 at the UKELA Annual Conference, she co-presented a webinar on Infrastructure and Net Zero and chaired a seminar on Opportunities for a Climate Positive Economy After COVID-19.
-In 2019 she gave the Legal Update at the Joint Planning Law Conference</a>; spoke on Veganism and Climate Change at the UKELA Annual Conference</a>; co-presented on Habitats: Past, Present, Future at the Cornerstone Annual Planning Day and spoke on Data Ethics: A Cross-Disciplinary View at the Open Data Institute Annual Summit.
+She spoke at the COP27 Climate Law and Governance Day; at London City Hall on the Retrofit vs Rebuild Report; at the Scottish Public Law Group Conference and at Oxford Meeting Minds.
+She co-presented on Climate and Biodiversity at Cornerstone’s 2023 Planning Day; on Embodied Carbon at Cornerstone’s 2022 Planning Day and on Climate Change Litigation at Cornerstone’s 2021 Planning Day.
+Previously she addressed the APPG on Energy Costs on Assessing COP26 Outcomes; presented a webinar on Planning and Human Rights for MHCLG; spoke on Environment and the Rule of Law at the UKELA Annual Conference, co-presented a webinar on Infrastructure and Net Zero and chaired a seminar on Opportunities for a Climate Positive Economy After COVID-19.
+In 2019 she gave the Legal Update at the Joint Planning Law Conference.

 Professional Memberships

 Estelle has been a member of the UK Environmental Law Association (UKELA) since 2012 and sits on the UKELA Public Health and Environmental Law Working Party.
 She has been a trustee and member of UKELA Council since 2019.
 Estelle is also a member of the Planning and Environment Bar Association (PEBA); the National Infrastructure Planning Association (NIPA), the Administrative Law Bar Association (ALBA) and JUSTICE.
-She is a trustee of the Women’s Environmental Network (WEN).

 Expertise